Team-Compliance/libraryofisaac/modules/collectibles.md

 `CollectibleIndex GetCollectibleIndex(`[`EntityPickup`](https://wofsauge.github.io/IsaacDocs/rep/EntityPickup.html)` collectible)`

-Mods may have to keep track of data relating to a collectible.
+@class CollectibleIndex Mods may have to keep track of data relating to a collectible.
 Finding an index for these kinds of data structures is difficult, since collectibles are respawned every time a player re-enters a room (like all other pickups), so the `PtrHash` will change.
 Use this function to get a unique index for a collectible to use in these data structures.
 Collectibles are a special case of pickups: they cannot be pushed around.
 (They actually can be pushed, but usually will stay on the same grid index.)
 Thus, it is possible to generate a somewhat reliable non-stateful index for collectibles.
 We use a 4-tuple of the room list index, the grid index of the collectible in the room, the collectible's `SubType`, and the collectible's `InitSeed`.
 Collectibles that are shifted by Tainted Isaac's mechanic will have unique collectible indexes because the `SubType` is different.
 (The collectible entities share the same `InitSeed` and `PtrHash`.)